History of Rowing Australia

 - TAS & VIC: Joined in 1921

 The major difference between the men's and women's councils was that the women's council permitted membership of clubs direct to the federal council.
 This was initially because the States did not have Ladies' Rowing Associations but was retained after State Ladies' Associations were formed.
-For example the Victorian Ladies Rowing Association was not formed until 1925, the NSW Ladies Association until 1929 and the SA Ladies Rowing Association until 1934.
+For example the Victorian Ladies Rowing Association was not formed until 1925, the NSW Ladies Association until 1929 and a new SA Ladies Rowing Association until 1934.
+(An earlier SA Ladies Rowing Association was in existence prior to 1934 commencing pre WWI.
+However it did not survive and the new Association was formed in 1934.)

 The first two resolutions of the new Women's Council were as follows: